OAI/OpenAPI-Specification/DEVELOPMENT.md

 We should always be as transparent as possible.
 Sometimes there will be discussions that use customer names, sensitive use cases, etc.  These must be anonymized, discussed in a private repository, or offline

- - Offline Discussions should live in issues.
+ - Asynchronous discussions should live in the GitHub issues for this project
  - Realtime discussions should be in a public chat such as IRC or Slack